Former FCI Dublin prison warden found guilty of sex abuse charges

 OAKLAND, Calif. - A jury on Thursday found the former warden of FCI Dublin guilty of eight counts of sexual abuse and lying to the FBI in an abuse of power case that has repercussions around the country.

-Ray J. Garcia was convicted of three counts of having sexual contact with an incarcerated person, four counts of abusive sexual contact and one count of lying to the FBI.
+Ray J. Garcia was found guilty of three counts of having sexual contact with an incarcerated person, four counts of abusive sexual contact and one count of lying to the FBI.
+He is the highest ranking federal prison official to be convicted of such crimes.

 When the verdict was read, Garcia took a deep sigh and then stood silently next to his lawyer.
-It took the jury of 10 men and two women 14 hours over three days to come back with a verdict.
-He has repeatedly declined comment outside court.
+It took the jury of 10 men and two women 14 hours over three days to deliberate.

 The first three counts carry a maximum penalty of 15 years each, the next four carry a maximum of two years and the last one carries a maximum of eight years.
-He is scheduled to be sentenced before U.S. District Court Judge Yvonne Gonzales on March 8.
+He is scheduled to be sentenced before U.S. District Court Judge Yvonne Gonzales on March 8 and will remain out of custody until then.

-U.S. attorneys filed the formal charges on behalf of three women – Melissa, Maria and Rachel – who allege that Garcia fondled and groped them, told them to undress, had them stroke him and sometimes took naked photos of them from 2019 to 2021.
+His guilty verdict vindicates the three women – Melissa, Maria and Rachel – who testified that Garcia fondled and groped them, told them to undress, had them stroke him and sometimes took naked photos of them from 2019 to 2021.
+In the past year, nearly 40 other women have told KTVU that sexual abuse at FCI Dublin is real – whether it be at the hands of the warden, or another officer.

-For instance, prosecutors allege that Garcia digitally penetrated Melissa three times in the bathroom and in a warehouse, he showed her pictures of his penis and he took two photos of her naked on all fours in a friend's cell room after instructing her to insert a candy cane in her vagina.
+Garcia was found guilty of digitally penetrating Melissa three times in the bathroom and in a warehouse, he showed her pictures of his penis and he took two photos of her naked on all fours in a friend's cell room after instructing her to insert a candy cane in her vagina.

-They allege Garcia put Maria's hands on his penis in the laundry room and touched her breasts in her cell.
+Garcia was found guilty of putting Maria's hands on his penis in the laundry room and touching her breasts in her cell.

-And they allege Garcia kissed Rachel, grabbed her buttocks and then had taken her photos without consent during video sex chats with her when she was living at a halfway house under the control of the U.S. Bureau of Prisons in the fall of 2021.
+And Garcia was found guilty of kissing Rachel, grabbing her buttocks and then taking her photos without consent during video sex chats with her when she was living at a halfway house under the control of the U.S. Bureau of Prisons in the fall of 2021.

 "That didn't even cross our minds," Meyer said.

-He did acknowledge, though, that there were so many naked and sexually explicit photos of Garcia's penis and some of the women that the jury had to look at, it was hard to look at.
-He said he put his notebook up on a laptop beaming those photos in his direction when they were left up so long.
+On a personal note, he said that there were so many naked and sexually explicit photos of Garcia's penis and some of the women, it was hard to look at all of them for long durations.
+He said he put his notebook up at times to block the computer images being beamed into his jury box.

 Meyer said he realized this case was bigger than just one warden at one prison.